tldr-pages/tldr/pages/common/jc.md

 # jc

-> A utility to convert the output of many commands to JSON.
+> A utility to convert the output of multiple commands to JSON.
 > More information: <https://github.com/kellyjonbrazil/jc>.

 - Convert command output to JSON via pipe: